Wiley Slough Restoration Project

 Read all project updates below.

-The Wiley Slough Estuary Restoration project, located on WDFW’s Skagit Wildlife Area Headquarters Unit at the mouth of Freshwater Slough in the lower South Fork Skagit River, was completed in 2009.
+The Wiley Slough Restoration Project, located on WDFW’s Skagit Wildlife Area Headquarters Unit at the mouth of Freshwater Slough in the lower South Fork Skagit River, was completed in 2009.
 The project setback dikes and levees and relocated a tidegate to restore 156 acres of land that was historically tidal marsh.
 The project has been very successful for Chinook and provides rearing habitat for hundreds of thousands of juvenile Chinook each year.

 The land where the project took place was diked and drained between the late 1930s and the early 1960s.
 WDFW acquired the site in 1959 and grew cereal grains for waterfowl from the early 1960s until restoration in 2009.